 The School Leadership Program is not the licensing agent for administrative licensure.
 The provision of administrative licensure is the responsibility of each state.
-Students seeking administrative licensure for a state other than Utah are encouraged to first apply for licensure in Utah as many states have a reciprocal agreement (R277-502-7) http://www.rules.utah.gov/publicat/code/r277/r277-502.htm#T7.
+Students seeking administrative licensure for a state other than Utah are encouraged to first apply for licensure in Utah as many states have a reciprocal agreement (R277-502-7).
 Utah is a member of the Compact for Interstate Qualification of Educational Personnel (Section 53A-6-201).

 If the intended state does not have a reciprocal agreement with the State of Utah, then student is responsible to determine the process for obtaining administrative licensure in that state.
 The School Leadership Program can provide standard Recommendation for Administrative Licensure to any state, upon request.
-Students may obtain transcripts of their graduate program coursework through the University (http://saas.byu.edu/registrar/records/transcriptform.pdf).
-If the student requires additional documentation from the School Leadership Program, the student is responsible to make this request, to clearly identify what they need and any relevant time deadlines.
+Students may obtain transcripts of their graduate program coursework through the University (Request Transcripts).
+If the student requires additional documentation from the School Leadership Program, the student is responsible to make this request, and to clearly identify what they need and any relevant time deadlines.

-If more information is needed, the student should contact the Utah State Office of Education.
+If more information is needed regarding administrative licensure, the student should contact the Utah State Office of Education.
 (Linda Alder, Coordinator, Phone: (801) 538-7923) or Jay Oliver in the McKay School of Education Advisement Center at 801-422-1202.